-- Put 2 inches of water in a sauté or saucepan and bring to a boil.
-Stir in 2 teaspoons of cider or white wine vinegar.
-Heat to the point where bubbles form on the bottom of the pan, with just a few bubbles (or none) rising to the top.
+Put 2 inches of water in a sauté or saucepan and bring to a boil.
+Stir in 2 teaspoons of cider or white wine vinegar and reduce heat to the point where bubbles form on the bottom of the pan, with just a few bubbles (or none) rising to the top.

-- Stir the almost boiling water to form a whirlpool.
-While the water is swirling, gently pour the egg into the middle.
+Stir the almost boiling water to form a whirlpool.
+Stop stirring; while the water is still swirling, gently but quickly pour the egg into the middle.
 The whirling water helps to keep the white and yolk closer together.

-- Cook to desired doneness, around 3 to 4 minutes for a runny egg.
-If egg sticks to the bottom of the pan while cooking, use a spatula to gently unstick.
+Cook to desired doneness, around 3 to 4 minutes for a runny egg.
+If egg sticks to the bottom of the pan while cooking, wait until done and use a spatula to gently unstick.

-- Remove egg from water with a slotted spoon and place egg (in spoon) on paper towel to drain.
+Remove egg from water with a slotted spoon and place egg (in spoon) on paper towel to drain.
 Serve immediately – or follow my Make Ahead directions below.